Avra-P/sw-api-fastapi/docs/notes.md

 <i>ToDo</i>: Extend logging mechanism to store logged server traffic in a dedicated file

 - Installed robot through pip and updated requirement.txt file
-- Developed functional tests in folder [tests/functional](../tests/functional)
+- Developed functional tests in folder [tests/functional](../tests/functional).
+<br> Generally the best practice with Robot is to create a resources' folder, where variables and settings are declared as helper entities for all tests
-- As tests were developed, each robot file such as [get_people.robot](../tests/functional/get_people.robot)  in order to run them `robot ./tests/functional/get_people.robot`
+- As tests were developed such as [get_people.robot](../tests/functional/get_people.robot), each of the files were run with the command `robot ./tests/functional/get_people.robot`
-<br><br>
+<br> The command to run them all is `robot ./tests/functional/`

-- Test execution reports are nicely displayed in the log.html file generated from robot.
+- Test execution reports are nicely displayed in the `log.html` file generated from robot.
 Following screenshots show one of the last local test executions:
 ![Robot Report 1](./images/robot-report-html-1.png)
 ![Robot Report 2](./images/robot-report-html-2.png)

 ## Test analysis
-The functional test cases implemented are the simple flows of interacting with the exposed API, in the level of black-box, acceptance testing.
+The functional test cases implemented describe the simple flows of interacting with the exposed API, in the level of black-box, acceptance testing.
-A basic happy path and a negative scenario for the 404 status code , that has been developed, are covered for all 3 of data types, for the respective 3 endpoints exposed.
+<br>A basic happy path and a negative scenario for the 404 status code have been written, for each of all 3 of data types, for the respective endpoints exposed.
-The selection of test data is hardcoded, as it is easy to be decided through the existing json files.
+<br>The selection of test data is hardcoded, as it is easy to be decided through the existing json files.
-Robot handles the test result logging very gracefully, by printing the execution status of each test in the console,as well as by saving the test suite execution in the log.html file, in project's root directory.
+<br>Robot handles the test result logging in an elegant manner, by printing the execution status of each test in the console,as well as by saving the test suite execution in the `log.html file`, in project's root directory.

 ## References
 - Official FastAPI [tutorial](https://github.com/phalt/swapi/tree/master/resources/fixtures)